pimatysiak/orthanc_parser/README.md

 python download_patients_xlsx.py <orthanc_spreadsheet.xlsx>

-Where <orthanc_spreadsheet.xlsx> is the full file used to compute the "tableau croisé dynamique" The script will automatically parse the sheet in the file containing the result of the manual filtering, the one containing the list of patients.
+Where <orthanc_spreadsheet.xlsx> is the full file used to compute the "tableau croisé dynamique".
+The script will automatically parse the sheet in the file containing the result of the manual filtering, the one containing the list of patients.